Big Rapids, Michigan: Geography

+According to the United States Census Bureau, the city has a total area of 4.562 sqmi, of which 4.445 sqmi is land and 0.117 sqmi (2.56%) is water.

 Big Rapids is in northwestern Mecosta County in central Michigan.
-It is 56 mi north of Grand Rapids and 42 mi south of Cadillac, both via U.S. Route 131.
+It is 56 mi north of Grand Rapids and 42 mi south of Cadillac, both via Highway 131.
 The city sits along the Muskegon River, which passes Ferris State University and the local middle school on its way southwest to Lake Michigan.
-As with most of the area, Big Rapids lies on an ancient sea bed and has a sandy subsoil which lies above an iron ore base.
+As with most of the area, Big Rapids lies on an ancient seabed and has a sandy subsoil which lies above an iron ore base.

-According to the United States Census Bureau, the city has a total area of 4.56 sqmi, of which 4.45 sqmi are land and 0.12 sqmi, or 2.56%, are water.

 Government

 The city levies an income tax of 1 percent on residents and 0.5 percent on nonresidents.